Analysis Overview

 range_of_data_to_plot = 1:acclim_end;

-3. Parse the behavioural data based on the conditions within the experiment.
+3. Parse the behavioural data based on conditions

-• Runs the function plot_allcond_onecohort_tuning which generates a [(n_conditions/2) x 2] subplot figure of the timeseries data during each condition (mean+SEM of all the flies in the vial) as well as tuning curves per condition.
+plot_allcond_onecohort_tuning generates a [(n_conditions/2) x 2] subplot figure showing mean ± SEM timeseries during each condition for all flies in the vial.

 combine_data_one_cohort